charliemarketplace/everything-applied-ds/README.md

 ### 34. **A/B Testing Frameworks**
 Causal inference for pricing experiments.
 Used for: testing new payout structures, hold rates, features.
-- **Your hook:** "Led experimentation frameworks for blockchain growth initiatives"

 ### 35. **Multi-Armed Bandit Algorithms**
 Exploration vs. exploitation for pricing.
 Used for: learning optimal pricing in new markets/sports.
-- **Your hook:** "Applied to AI agent decision-making at Flipside"

 ---